 A good PMO manager oversees the team members in the project management office and takes responsibility for the quality and value of each project under its care.
 This involves collaboration with project managers and reporting to the executive staff of the organization.

 PMO managers succeed by facilitating project planning, analyzing financial information, modifying processes and ensuring proper documentation for the projects they’re overseeing.
 This is done by both focusing on details and keeping an eye on the big picture.

 Naturally, a PMO manager has to function under pressure, have strong interpersonal skills and be able to juggle different projects.

 Project management offices have been around since the 1800s, though their function has evolved over time.
 They began as a type of national governance of the agricultural industry, and by 1939 they were beginning to be referred to as project management offices.
 What we know as a PMO today wasn’t in existence until the 1950s, and now they are a dynamic entity used to solve specific issues.

 In general most PMOs act as the backbone of a successful project management approach in any organization.
-They offer support and information.
-Most provide the following services to their organizations and projects.
+They offer support and information and ensure project and program success.
+These are the main PMO functions.

 - Governance: They make sure that the right decisions are being made by the right people based on the right information.
 This can also include auditing and peer reviews, developing project structure and making sure there’s accountability.

 - Transparency: They provide information that is relevant and accurate to support effective decision-making.